Tindome/tohuwnet-sources/_drafts/the-beginning.md

 thumbnail: {{ image_path }}renstimpy-yakshaving.jpg
 comments: true
 ---
+{{ post.thumbnail }}
 I spent a terrible amount of time [Yak Shaving](http://projects.csail.mit.edu/gsb/old-archive/gsb-archive/gsb2000-02-11.html) to get this site built.

-{{ post.thumbnail }}
+There's a certain sickness that drives me to perpetual dissatisfaction with any given CMS or blog software.
+The general diagnosis provided is that I've a case of [NIH](https://en.m.wikipedia.org/wiki/Not_invented_here), but I object.